 #5 Time to Upskill

-It’s easy to fall into pretenses of already knowing it all.
+It’s easy to fall into pretences of thinking you know it all.
 But at fast pace ever-changing times, we should never stop thinking of self-development.
-Read a new book, download an educational podcast, keep learning, and stay active.
+Read a new book, listen to an educational podcast, keep learning, and stay active.
 Enroll in that part-time course, learn how to cook, and go to that conference.
 After all, there’s so much to learn and experience!...
 If you’ve taken into heart some of our previous points, you’ll already be on the way of transforming your life.
 And we're proud of you for taking the first steps to upskill as a professional, friend, partner and human.

 In times of change, whether it's positive or not, we always have the chance to decide where we want to go from there.
 And sure, a new year brings that fresh start we are all looking for.